redxdev/xtlbot/README.md

 # eXtendable Twitch Lua Bot

-xtlbot is a highly configurable twitch bot made with moderation capabilities in mind.
-It is written in Lua (for 5.1).
+xtlbot is a configurable twitch bot made with moderation capabilities in mind.
+It is written in Lua (5.1).
 Currently, a single instance of xtlbot can only work with a single channel at a time.

 ## Installation